Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: The Unimodality and Symmetry of the Hilbert Function of

 \section{The Unimodality and Symmetry of the Hilbert Function of $M$}

-As previously mentioned, our motivation for wanting to study to the unimodality and symmetry of the $R$-module $M$ was to understand when $M$ has the Weak Lefschetz Property.
-However, the question of whether or not a graded Artinian module $N$ over $S = \mbk[x_1,\ldots, x_r]$ has the Weak Lefschetz Property is more subtle if $N$ is not generated in a single degree.
+As previously mentioned, our motivation for wanting to study to the unimodality and symmetry of the $R$-module $M$ was to understand when $M$ has the WLP.
+However, the question of whether or not a graded Artinian module $N$ over $S = \mbk[x_1,\ldots, x_r]$ has the WLP is more subtle if $N$ is not generated in a single degree.
 For example, let $N$ be an Artinian $S$-module with Hilbert function $h_N$ such that $N_{j+1}$ contains a minimal generator of $N$ and $h_N(j) \geq h_N(j+1)$.
 Then $\times\ell: N_j\ra N_{j+1}$ cannot be surjective.
-Naturally, we would like to avoid situations such as this and seek to understand when $M$ has a strictly unimodal Hilbert function over $R$ (that is, where it is increasing or decreasing, it does so strictly).
-In particular, we look for numerical conditions on the $a_i$ and $b_j$ that make it so that the Hilbert function of $M$ is strictly unimodal and symmetric.